skip to Main Content

 The last thing you need while you are trying to complete a construction project is for a dispute to arise.
 It often doesn’t matter which parties are involved in the dispute; what matters is that it could cost a significant amount of time and money for everyone.

 It may be possible to reduce the potential for problems to occur.
-Most issues arise because of misunderstandings, delays or failures in the administration of the contract.
+Most issues arise because of misunderstandings, delays, or failures in the administration of the contract.
 The remainder often comes about when one of the parties makes incomplete or unsubstantiated claims.

-Keeping disputes at bay
+Keeping construction disputes at bay

-Taking some time up front to identify, clarify and rectify any potential sources of contention during the project is often worthwhile.
+Taking some time upfront to identify, clarify, and rectify any potential sources of contention during the project is often worthwhile.
 To that end, you may take the following into consideration:

 • Take the time to carefully and thoroughly review the contract.